Teams

 FIRST offers some assistance in reaching out to teams or other people looking for a team through the FIRST Forums.
 Perhaps you can make contact with another individual like yourself and together you can form a new team.
 FIRST has a national database of teams that you can search too.

-Building a team sounds intimidating.
+Building a team sounds intimidating but it can be very rewarding.
 A team consists of coaches and team members.

-Finding a coach is difficult: not many non-affiliated adults aim to coach teams.
+Finding a non-affiliated coach is difficult: not many adults aim to coach teams they do not know.
 In many cases, family, teachers, or mentors step up to coach.
 Coaching can be one of the most rewarding experiences of your life.

 What makes a good coach?

-• A willingness to learn with the team
+• A willingness to learn along with the team

 • Coaches do not need to be technical!
 Great coaches know how to help their team learn how to manage their tasks while promoting independance and working towards their season goals